tlhumphrey2/EasyFastHPCCoAWS/StopStartHPCC/README.md

 | ./ getPrivateIPs-InstanceIDs.pl |
 |---------------------------------|

-8. Suspend scaling group functions ñ so new instances are NOT automatically created when stopping the cluster:
+8. Suspend scaling group functions ‚Äì so new instances are NOT automatically created when stopping the cluster:

 | ./ suspendASGProcesses.pl |
 |---------------------------|